Duel at Diablo

 Duel at Diablo is a 1966 American Western film directed by Ralph Nelson starring James Garner and Sidney Poitier.
 It is based on Marvin H. Albert's 1957 novel Apache Rising.
-The production shot on location in southern Utah.
+The production was shot on location in southern Utah.

 The film was Garner's first Western after leaving the long-running TV series Maverick.
 Poitier had never been in a Western and was re-teaming with Nelson who directed Lilies of the Field.
 The supporting cast includes Bibi Andersson, Bill Travers, Dennis Weaver and John Hoyt.
 The musical score was composed by Neal Hefti.

 Plot

 The film opens in the desert on the remains of a man who had been roasted to death by Apaches.
 Frontier scout Jess Remsberg is disgusted by the scene but is quickly distracted by a woman riding an exhausted horse.
 Two Apaches chase after the woman.
 Remsberg fights them off and rescues the woman, Ellen Grange.
 Her freighter husband, Willard Grange, is not pleased to have her back home.
 She had previously been rescued from the Apaches and chosen to return to them.

 Jess meets his friend Lt.
 "Scotty" McAllister, an experienced and ambitious army lieutenant.
 McAllister produces the scalp of Jess' Comanche wife.
 He tells a horrified Jess that the marshal at Fort Concho has information about what happened to her.

 Jess tells McAllister that the burned man in the desert was his scout.
 In need of a replacement, McAllister hires Jess.
 McAllister has to resupply Fort Concho with horses and supplies.
 His Army cavalry unit has twenty-five inexperienced soldiers.
 McAllister's horse breaker, Toller, is a veteran of the 10th Cavalry (the "Buffalo Soldiers").
 Willard Grange is hauling freight along with McAllister's men.

 A group of men try to rape Ellen, but Jess saves her again with Toller's help.
 Ellen rejoins the Apaches again, and Jess decides to go after her.
 While rescuing her, he discovers she went back to see her infant son.
 The baby's father was the deceased son of the Apache chief Chata (based on Chato).
 Jess helps Ellen abduct the child, and they catch up with McAllister's unit.